Xavier: Never Give Up

-After being diagnosed with a rare genetic condition, Xavier thrives with expert care.
+Diagnosed with a rare genetic condition, Xavier now thrives with expert care.

 As a baby, Xavier spiked high fevers and didn’t hit the expected milestones for weight gain.
 Then, soon after he celebrated his first birthday, he came down with chicken pox.